Shimshal: History

-One day he climbed on the high ground and ridge running east of "Astan".
-After traveling the high ground (area of Malanguti and rech) and came to a point from where he saw the vast area of "Shimshal Valley" (Shingshal).
+Later, he climbed on the high ground running east, and saw the vast area of "Shimshal Valley" (Shingshal).
 He noticed that there were signs of existence of a water channel.
-He assessed the situation and came to the conclusion that this flat barren land had remained under cultivation some time in the past.
+He came to the conclusion that this flat barren land had been cultivated some time in the past.
 Thus, Mamu Singh decided to cultivate the abandoned land.
 He repaired the broken water channel and got water running through it for irrigation.
-After cultivations in the new settlement Mamu Singh decided to relocate from Astan to Shimshal along with his wife and herds.
-However, his wife was still not talking to him.
+After cultivations in the new settlement Mamu Singh decided to relocate from Astan to Shimshal along with his wife and herds..
+They had a son who went on to produce further descendants, populating the area.